As a senior citizen, I'm always looking for ways to cut costs in a hard economical climate.

-As people move into the "sunset" of their life, it's important to know that if the need arises, you still have viable options when it comes to borrowing money.
+As people move into the "sunset" of their life, it's important to know that if the need arises, there are still viable options when it comes to borrowing money.

 Especially in a bad economy, the future can look very frightening.
 Huge investment losses or rising debt can make the future look bleak for seniors.

-There are ways that you can get money, however, if you need it and here are some of the potential places to obtain loans for seniors.
+However, there are ways that you can get money.
+If you need it, here are some of the potential places to obtain loans for seniors.

 Let's find the best loans available for senior citizens.